Interdisciplinary Studies in Ancient Western Greece and Beyond

 Chair: Dr. Georg Pantelidis

-• 10 h Prof. Dr. Klaus Freitag: Neue historische Forschungen zum antiken Akarnanien.
-Ein Rückblick auf die letzten 20 Jahre
+• 11:30 Prof. Dr. Klaus Freitag: Neue historische Forschungen zum antiken Akarnanien.
+Ein Rückblick auf die letzten 15 Jahre

 Chair: PD Dr. Marion Bolder-Boos

-• 16.30 h Dr. Stella Katsarou, Dr. Angeliki Karadima and Prof. Dr. Alexander Nagel: Akarnania's Ancient Caves in Modern Times: New Archaeological Research and Material Evidence
+• 16:30 Dr. Stella Katsarou, Dr. Angeliki Karadima & Prof. Dr. Alexander Nagel: Akarnania's Ancient Caves in Modern Times: New Archaeological Research and Material Evidence

-• 17.15 h Dr. Jane Kreiser and Dr. Anne Sieverling-Pantelidis: Territories and supply networks of Acarnanian cities.
-New methodological studies on the value of bricks as material sources
+• 17:15 Dr. Jane Kreiser & Dr. Anne Sieverling-Pantelidis: Territories and Supply Networks of Acarnanian cities.
+New Methodological Studies on the Value of Tiles as Material Sources

-The conference will be held at the Wissenschaftsschloss located in the heart of Darmstadt.
+The conference will be held at the Campus Mitte of the TU Darmstadt, in the Main Building (S01/03), Hochschulstr.
+1, 642889 in the Wilhelm-Köhler-Saal (Raum 283) located in the heart of Darmstadt.

 From Darmstadt Main Station

-Once you arrive at Darmstadt Hauptbahnhof, the Wissenschaftsschloss is just a short ride away via public transport.
+Once you arrive at Darmstadt Hauptbahnhof, the Campus Mitte, Main Building is just a short ride away via public transport.
 Numerous tram and bus lines depart from directly outside the station.
 The nearest stop to the venue is “Schloss”.
 We recommend the following connections:

 Tram lines 2 (direction Böllenfalltor) and 3 (direction Lichtenbergschule)